CodeYourFuture/CYF-PD/content/blocks/using-the-slack-app/readme.md

     time: 15
     goal: Understand how the cohort will self-organise
     content: >-
-      W﻿ith the input of the previous discussion in the thread,  in groups of 4,
+      With the input of the previous discussion in the thread,  in groups of 4,
       discuss:

       1. List the 5 actions that are the highest priority, if you arrive and there is no volunteer available.

-      2. D﻿efine what steps would you take to solve the 5 steps.
+      2. Define what steps would you take to solve the 5 steps.

-      3. 1﻿ team to share their reflection and importance of knowing this
+      3. 1 team to share their reflection and importance of knowing this

-      4. O﻿ther teams to their complementary reflection
+      4. Other teams to their complementary reflection

       Remember: self-organisation is a goal for the cohort!